- Download our Moving to the UK Guide (PDF)

-Opening a bank account in the UK can be a frustrating process for expats, and with over 20 commercial possibilities, choosing the best institution can often be the most complicated part.
+Opening a bank account in the UK can be a frustrating process for expats, and with so many options, choosing the best institution can often be the most complicated part.

 In order to open a bank account in the UK, most banks require proof of income and employment, evidence of a local address, and a passport.
-Some banks allow expats to open a bank account before they have arrived in the UK.
-Although this does make transferring money easy, it is more expensive and the bank would require expats to set up an account with them at a branch in their home country as well as transfer a hefty initial deposit.
-Some travel agents sell ‘bank account set-up’ packages, which definitely help when setting up a bank account upon arrival in the UK.
+Some banks allow expats to open a bank account before they arrive in the UK.

-It can be helpful to have a letter of introduction from a bank in an expat's home country testifying to their credit worthiness and financial track record.
-A series of recent bank account statements will also be helpful.
-Banks vary in the strictness of their requirements so shop around.
+It can be helpful to have a letter of introduction from a bank in an expat's home country testifying to their financial track record.
+A series of recent bank account statements is also useful.
+Banks vary in the strictness of their requirements, so shop around.

 ATMs and credit cards

-ATMs are readily available in all major towns and cities in the UK and are operation 24/7.
-Customers can use the ATM of any other UK bank without incurring any additional changes.
-However, expats using foreign-issued bank cards are likely to incur bank charges for each transaction at an ATM in the UK.
+ATMs are readily available in all major towns and cities in the UK and are operational 24/7.
+Customers can use the ATM of any other UK bank without incurring any additional charges.
+That said, expats using foreign-issued bank cards are likely to incur bank charges for each transaction at an ATM in the UK.

-More and more people in the UK avoid carrying large sums of cash and retailers accept major credit cards for even the smallest payment.
+More and more people in the UK avoid carrying large sums of cash and retailers accept major debit and credit cards for even the smallest payment.

 Taxes in the United Kingdom

-* Tax regulations change frequently and expats are advised to consult a tax expert to find out the latest information.
+Tax regulations can be complicated, and they often change.
+Expats are advised to consult a tax expert, preferably one who specialises in expat taxes, to find out the latest information.

 ►For those planning on starting up their own business, Doing Business in the UK is essential reading.